 It is the requirement and condition of Frank Holder Management that any child aged 4 and above register with Spotlight.

-Artistes are required to have professional up to date photographs taken every year, especially if there has been a growth spurt or a major change in the way your child looks.
+Young Performers are required to have professional up to date photographs taken every year, especially if there has been a growth spurt or a major change in the way your child looks.
 Babies and toddlers should have their photos updated every six months.

-Artistes will be required to update details, photographs and sign and return Terms and Conditions yearly to renew.
 By signing and/or accepting electronically the Terms & Conditions along with the Registration Form, you are agreeing to having read, understood and to abide by all the Terms & Conditions.